virio-andreyana/data-science-for-esm/data-science-for-esm/14_README.md

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-3. Edit the books source files located in the `data-science-for-esm/` directory
+3. (Optional) Edit the books source files located in the `data-science-for-esm/` directory
-4. Run `jupyter-book toc from-project data-science-for-esm/ -f jb-book` for command-line TOC output - tp be entered verbose in the _toc.yml file
-4. Run `jupyter-book clean data-science-for-esm/ --all` to remove any existing builds
+4. Run `jupyter-book clean data-science-for-esm/` to remove any existing builds
 5. Run `jupyter-book build data-science-for-esm/`

 A fully-rendered HTML version of the book will be built in `data-science-for-esm/_build/html/`.